How do you start to build an evidence base?

 Applied Behaviour Analysis is “the science in which tactics derived from the principles of behavior are applied systematically to improve socially significant behavior and experimentation is used to identify the variables responsible for behavior change (Cooper, Heron, & Heward, 2007, p.
 21).
 Applied Behaviour Analysis has been a distinct field of research since the 1930s.
 Note that the ‘behaviour’ in Applied Behaviour Analysis can refer to a complete range of human behaviours, including cognitive processes, emotional responses, students’ approach to tasks, their task persistence, how they respond to praise or having errors pointed out.
 There are over 25 journals devoted exclusively to research and discussion on Applied Behaviour Analysis.
 For a discussion on its utility, you may wish to study this lecture by Professor Carl Hughes.

 A key element of Applied Behaviour Analysis is the use of the single-subject study design to measure the impact of teaching decisions on student progress.
 In Thinking Reading, we use these principles to ensure that each element of students’ performance is able to be tracked, and their progress represented visually; the programme also contains numerous distinct practices to ensure that students develop high levels of intrinsic motivation.

 In addition to the many case studies and the aggregated data reviewed by Professor Greg Brooks in “What works for children and young people with literacy difficulties?”, our evidence base also consists of the combination of powerful teaching approaches outlined above.
 Such combinations have been shown to be additive in their effect (see for example, Vargas et al, 2002) and this is why we expect – and can show evidence for – typical gains in students’ reading averaging two months’ progress per lesson.
-Over time, hopefully these individual replications will lead to matched comparison groups and perhaps even the coveted ‘gold standard’ of a randomised controlled trial.
-But, as we’ve said before, RCTs are very useful if carefully designed, but you don’t need RCTs to know what works.
+As we’ve said before, RCTs are very useful if carefully designed, but you don’t need RCTs to know what works

 You may also wish to read this article by Kozloff, Lanunziata, and Cowardin (1999), who summarise the links between Direct Instruction, Precision Teaching and Applied Behaviour Analysis in more detail than we can here.